JINSOO-PHILIP-KIM/Analyzing-the-Stroop-Effect-Udacity-prj-/README.md

 Analyzing-the-Stroop-Effect <br>
 This is a test about Perceptual Phenomenon.<br>
-Python, t-test, pandas & numpy & matplotlib libraries are used.
+t-test(one of the inferential statistics tool) and Python's pandas & numpy & matplotlib libraries are used.